danioxoli/HotSpotAnalysis_Plugin/README.md

 ```sh
  $ pip install pysal
 ```
-If the pysal installtion with **pip** generate errors you can try with manual installation
+If the pysal installation with **pip** generates errors you can try with manual installation as follows:

-Download the compressed **pysal** package at this link:
+a) Download the compressed **pysal** package at this link

 https://pypi.python.org/packages/e7/3b/af87cd60f03734897caa6dc3e840fc10458d0a2c060b3d71803dc56992db/PySAL-1.13.0.tar.gz